-DAVAO CITY, Philippines – Fishermen here has asked the city government to provide them safer access to the shores to for them to land and to protect their boats against battering monsoon waves.
+DAVAO CITY, Philippines – Local fishermen has asked the city government to provide them safer access to the shores for them to land and to protect their boats against battering monsoon waves.

 The fishermen aired their concern during the Franciscan Religious Congregation visit on June 29 as they appealed for a safe port to dock and shelter for their fishing boats.